 Describe the perfect player for the project!

-The perfect player would be a player with intelligence, with perfect technique, the ability to adapt to culture and languages, and one with the necessary good character to be successful in life.
+The perfect player would be a player with intelligence, with perfect technique, the ability to adapt to a new culture and languages, and one with the necessary good character to be successful in life.

 Football development is the key in this project, it’s the reason we’re doing this, but it’s also about a young person’s overall development.